syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/getting-started/project-template.md

 <!-- markdownlint-disable MD024 -->

-# Getting Started with Essential JS 2 for ASP.NET MVC and Syncfusion Project Template
+# Getting Started with ASP.NET MVC and Syncfusion Project Template

 Syncfusion provides the **Visual Studio Project Templates** for the Syncfusion ASP.NET MVC platform to create the Syncfusion ASP.NET MVC web application using Essential JS 2 controls.